Plant Pathology

 Description

-Plant Pathology is a scientific discipline that investigates plant diseases, which traditionally have been explained by the “disease triangle” model, comprised of host, pathogen and environment and their interactions.
-These three components frame Plant Pathology in the intersection of other scientific disciplines such as Plant Biology, Plant Physiology, Microbiology, Genetics, Biochemistry, Molecular Biology, and Cell Biology.
+Plant Pathology is a scientific discipline that investigates plant diseases, which traditionally have been explained by the “disease triangle” model, comprised of host, pathogen and environment, and their interactions.

-In this REU, students will participate in research activities on fundamental aspects of Plant Pathology including the diversity of plant pathogens, mechanisms of pathogenesis by different groups of plant pathogens, and processes operating in plants to recognize and respond to those pathogens and other types of stress.
+At this REU site, undergraduate students, will conduct research on fundamental aspects of Plant Pathology including: the evolution and geographic distribution of plant pathogens, mechanisms of pathogenesis by different groups of plant pathogens, and processes operating in plants to recognize and respond to pathogens and other types of stress.

 See the list below for associated mentors and projects.